Wales Coast Path

 Wales weather (Met Office)

-• Turning drier overnight with clearer spells and a touch of rural frost under the lighter winds.
+Turning drier overnight with clear skies and a rural frost.

 • Minimum Temperature 2C.